MatthewMecham32/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I built a mini honeynet in Azure and ingested log sources from various resources into a Log Analytics workspace, which was then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+I measured a few security metrics in the insecure environment for 24 hours, applied some security controls to harden the environment, measure metrics for another 24 hours, then showed the results below.
+The metrics I will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)